 This isn’t going to be one of those “beloved, third-generation hometown yard builds on its legacy” stories.
 Nope.
-McCabe Lumber, of Lovelace, Oh.—20 miles from the Cincinnati metro area and serving Northern Kentucky and Southeast Indiana as well—didn’t even exist in the 20th century.
+McCabe Lumber, of Loveland, Oh.—20 miles from the Cincinnati metro area and serving Northern Kentucky and Southeast Indiana as well—didn’t even exist in the 20th century.
 Today, it’s a blockbuster, both in market share and innovation.

 Well, it sorta didn’t exist.
 There was a McCabe Hardware back in the ’80s.
 When the urge to expand and seize new opportunities to grow took fire, the McCabe fellas decided to launch a decking enterprise to fill an underserved niche.